syncfusion-content/maui-docs/MAUI/Polar-Charts/migration.md

 ## Known issue

-* Based on this ticket - https://www.syncfusion.com/feedback/49487/gradient-support-for-line-based-series-in-net-maui-chart, gradient is not working for Polar line series.
+* According to this ticket - https://www.syncfusion.com/feedback/49487/gradient-support-for-line-based-series-in-net-maui-chart, the gradient feature is not functioning properly for Polar line series in .NET MAUI Chart.

 ## Unsupported features from Xamarin.Forms